Search

 Raw images (left) with attention maps of the ViT-S/16 model (right). – Source

-What are attention maps of ViT?
+What are the Attention Maps of ViT?

 Attention maps refer to the visualizations of the attention weights that are calculated between each token (or patch) in the image and all other tokens.
 These attention maps are calculated using a self-attention mechanism, where each token attends to all other tokens to obtain a weighted sum of their representations.